Pevsner Architectural Guides

-The Pevsner Architectural Guides are a series of guide books to the architecture of Great Britain and Ireland.
-Begun in the 1940s by the art historian Sir Nikolaus Pevsner, the 46 volumes of the original Buildings of England series were published between 1951 and 1974.
-The series was then extended to Scotland, Wales and Ireland in the late 1970s.
-Most of the English volumes have had subsequent revised and expanded editions, chiefly by other authors.
+The Pevsner Architectural Guides are four series of guide books to the architecture of the British Isles.
+The Buildings of England series was begun in 1945 by the art historian Sir Nikolaus Pevsner, with its forty-six original volumes published between 1951 and 1974.
+The fifteen volumes in The Buildings of Scotland series were completed between 1978 and 2016, and the ten in The Buildings of Wales series between 1979 and 2009.
+The volumes in all three series have been periodically revised by various authors; Scotland and Wales have been partially revised, and England has been fully revised and reorganised into fifty-six volumes.
+The Buildings of Ireland series was begun in 1979 and remains incomplete, with six of a planned eleven volumes published.
+A standalone volume covering the Isle of Man was published in 2023.

-The final Scottish volume, Lanarkshire and Renfrewshire, was published in autumn 2016.
-This completed the series' coverage of Great Britain, in the 65th anniversary year of its inception.
-The Irish series remains incomplete.
+The series were published by Penguin Books until 2002, when they were sold to Yale University Press.

 Origin and research methods

 After moving to the United Kingdom from his native Germany as a refugee in the 1930s, Nikolaus Pevsner found that the study of architectural history had little status in academic circles, and that the amount of information available, especially to travellers wanting to inform themselves about the architecture of a particular district, was limited.
-He conceived a project to write a series of comprehensive county guides to rectify this, and gained the backing of Allen Lane, founder of Penguin Books, for whom he had written his Outline of European Architecture.
+He had previously written An Outline of European Architecture for the Pelican imprint of Penguin Books.
+When he was invited to suggest ideas for future publications by Penguin founder Allen Lane, he proposed two: the Pelican History of Art, and a series of comprehensive architectural guides to the English counties which became The Buildings of England.

-Work on the series began in 1945.
+Work on The Buildings of England began in 1945.
 Lane employed two part-time assistants, both German refugee art historians, who prepared notes for Pevsner from published sources.
-Pevsner spent the academic holidays touring the country to make personal observations and to carry out local research, before writing up the finished volumes.
-The first volume was published in 1951.
+Sources used included the inventories of the Royal Commission on the Historical Monuments of England, the Survey of London, and the Victoria County History.
+Pevsner, who held positions at Birkbeck College, University of London and the University of Cambridge, spent the academic holidays touring the country to make personal observations and to carry out local research, before writing up the finished volumes.
+The first of the original forty-six volumes, Cornwall, was published in 1951, and the last, Staffordshire, in 1974.

-Pevsner wrote thirty-two of the books himself and ten with collaborators, with a further four of the original series written by others: the two Gloucestershire volumes by David Verey, and the two volumes on Kent by John Newman.
-Newman is the only author in the series to have written a volume and revised it three times.

-Since Pevsner's death, work has continued on the series, with several volumes now in their third revision, and three in their fourth editions.
+Pevsner wrote thirty-two volumes himself and ten with collaborators.
+A further four of the original series were written by other authors: the two Gloucestershire volumes by David Verey, and the two volumes on Kent by John Newman.
+The first volume of The Buildings of Scotland was published in 1978, and the first volumes in The Buildings of Wales and The Buildings of Ireland in 1979.
+Revisions to the original English series began in 1962, and continued after Pevsner's death in 1983.
+Several volumes are now in their third or fourth revisions, and the final unrevised first edition, Staffordshire, was superseded by an updated edition in 2024.